TJ-zhanglab/SpatialE/README.md

   <h3 align="center">SpatialE identifies spatial enrichment of amyotrophic lateral sclerosis genes in spatial transcriptomics</h3>
 </p>

 **SpatialE** is a gene set spatial enrichment tool that estimates the entropy weighted differential gene expression matrix at spatial clusters, and calculates the significance of how a predefined gene set is enriched to a spatial cluster (region) when compared to randomly sampling gene sets.
 We packaged it into a user-friendly generic R package.
-Combined with [Seurat](https://satijalab.org/seurat/index.html), we can determine the spatial region where a gene set or cell type is enriched.
+By Combing [Seurat](https://satijalab.org/seurat/index.html), we can estimate the spatial region where a gene set or cell type is enriched to.

 <img src="https://github.com/TJ-zhanglab/SpatialE/blob/master/Web%20Image/SpatialE%20workflow.png" width="1000"/>